 When I started using the Strava app, it felt like any other workout app I’ve used before – there’s only so much detail that you can include in an app like this.
-It’s very similar to the Map My Walk layout, but in my opinion, it offers some slightly better features.
+It’s very similar to some other running apps in terms of layout, but in my opinion, it offers some slightly better features.

 Pros and cons of Strava App

 - Lacks privacy if you prefer to not share your exact workouts, as the whole point of Strava is being able to share with friends.

 However, if you’re like me and you prefer a bit more of a solo workout and don’t always enjoy sharing every workout, there may be better apps out there for you.

 You also have to give up a lot of your personal information to make the most of the Strava app, including your location.
 So you’ll need to be willing to allow this to get all the benefits of the app.
 Strava has come under scrutiny in recent years for its lack of information provided upfront to its users in terms of how much data they’ll make public, so we can only hope that they take steps to improve this in the future.

 There are options within the app to make your data more private.
 You can do this by going to You > Settings > Privacy Controls.

 Here, you can tailor your privacy setting to adjust who sees your activity and you can hide areas of your map like start and endpoints.

 While this is a good feature, Strava should be more upfront about the data they share by default.
 Most people wouldn’t think to change these settings.